NBA/William D. Revelli Composition Contest

 Each year the contest receives approximately 50-80 entries from all over the world.
 Entries range in scope and quality and are from new to well established veteran composers.
 During the evaluation process, entries are narrowed down to a select number of finalists, which are brought to Chicago each December during the Midwest International Band and Orchestra Clinic.
 There, a panel of leading public school, university, and military band directors meets to determine a winner.

-2022 Revelli Composition Contest Flyer and Guidelines
+2025 Revelli Composition Contest Flyer and Guidelines will be posted soon

 Contest Selection Committee